fieldtrip/website/getting_started/brainvision.md

 Sometimes users have already done some processing (e.g., rereferencing, epoching, artifact identification) in BrainVision Analyzer, and in order to avoid repeating the time consuming / subjective selection steps, it might be preferable to start from the processed data.
 BrainVision Analyzer stores the processing steps in a so called history file, keeping the raw data unchanged, and applying the processing steps on-the-fly.
 This is not something that FieldTrip can work with, so you need to export your data first.

 The following describes the recipe to export the processed data into a format the FieldTrip can deal with.
 It produces a triplet of files (.vhdr, .vmrk and .dat (instead of .eeg)), that can be imported into FieldTrip, in much the same way as described above.
-You can do all the preprocessing you want to do in BrainVision Analyzer (e.g. iltering and re-referencing can be done too) and once you have the data segmented the way you want it select 'export > generic data'.
+You can do all the preprocessing you want to do in BrainVision Analyzer (e.g., iltering and re-referencing can be done too) and once you have the data segmented the way you want it select 'export > generic data'.
 You'll get a window (maybe 2 consecutive windows) popping up asking for various settings.
 Leave everything as it is, except make sure the following are set:

 1. The filename for output should be .dat instead of .eeg (which I think is the default)
 2. DataFormat should be 'BINARY'